hennott/DoccenComPhp/README.md

 # DoccenComPhp

-This is the source code to Doccen on PHP.
+This is the source code of Doccen on PHP.
 For more Information and a video tutorial visit doccen.com

-.. more information coming soon ..